rajkrpatel/finalproject/README.md

 Funcationality of each class present in the project
 __________________________________________________________
 1) src - com.aspect.main.PriorityQueueImpl.java

    This class provides the core implementation of priorityqueue logic.

 2) src - com.aspect.main.Work.java

-   This is the pojo class, which holds workditem objects
+   This is the pojo class, which holds workitem objects

 3) src - com.aspect.webservices.EndPointServices.java

    This class provides the implementation of restful services for the endpoints url.

 4) test - com.aspect.main.PriorityQueueImplTest.java

    This is the JUnit class for testing the functionality of PriorityQueueImpl.java class